faisalmemon/ios-crash-dump-analysis-book/markdown/AppleSilicon.md

 # Apple Silicon

-In this chapter we look at crashes on Apple Silicon Macs, and crashes arising from the use of the Rosetta\index{trademark!Rosetta} translation system.
+In this chapter we look at crashes on Apple Silicon Macs, crashes arising from the use of the Rosetta\index{trademark!Rosetta} translation system, and crashes arising from unmodified iOS apps running on macOS.
 Furthermore we look at new types of crashes that are possible from multi-architecture code that supports both ARM\index{CPU!ARM} and Intel\index{CPU!Intel} CPUs.

 ## What is Rosetta?